 CaLlinda's has been the home for numerous kids art camps with NAC grant support, adult workshops and many individual lessons.
 Anyone can experience throwing on the pottery wheel or learning techniques in watercolor or other art fun!
 I also continue to travel and teach workshops and host Sip and Stroke painting parties in communities across Nebraska, as well as act as art judge at local 4-H fairs, art centers as well as the prestigious Alliance Carnegie Arts Center, for which I have also displayed as artist.

 I hope you can stop in and visit soon!
+Check out the video below to catch a glimpse of what I love to do.

 Besides recent renovations and updates, Linda has "told her story" through a visual story with nine handmade tiles, inlayed in the new cedar countertops of the shop.
 The tiles depict her story of having a Swiss immigrant family, growing up on a Nebraska homestead, attending a rural school, moving to the Sandhills, being an artist, teacher, traveler and art studio and gallery owner.